 Make the most of your trip to Iceland

-Iceland, known as "the Land of Fire and Ice", should be on every adventure traveler’s bucket list.
+Iceland, "the Land of Fire and Ice", should be on every adventure traveler’s bucket list.
 Learn why

 To maximize daylight and explore Iceland’s nature go from May to September, although it gets crowded in the middle of summer.
 To see the Northern lights go from September to March.
 Read more